She'ar Yashuv Cohen: Biography

 Cohen and his sister were encouraged to become Nazirites, but they chose not to follow in their father's path, apart from remaining vegetarians.
 When he was growing up, Cohen's hair was not cut, he wore canvas shoes, and he followed the Nazirite practices of his father.
 At the age of 12, a special Beit Din of Jerusalem rabbis convened in his house to release him from the Nazirite vow.
 Even afterwards, out of an idealism for the holiness of life, he did not eat meat including fish, nor did he drink wine.

 Cohen was married to Dr. Naomi Cohen, daughter of Rabbi Dr. Hayyim Shimshon Herbert S. Goldstein, a rabbinic leader and long-time President of the Union of Orthodox Jewish Congregations of America and other national organizations, and granddaughter of the philanthropist Harry Fischel.
-His sister Rabbanit Tzefiya, was married to Rabbi Shlomo Goren, the Chief Rabbi of Israel.
+His sister Rabbanit Tzefiya, was married to Rabbi Shlomo Goren, the Ashkenazi Chief Rabbi of Israel.
 The Cohens had a daughter, Eliraz Kraus, six grandchildren, and several great-grandchildren.